jameals/cciea_networks/scripts/README.md

-Scripts in the **Figures** folder produce the figures used in the main text or the supplement.
+Scripts in the **Figures** folder produce the figures used in the Fisher et al. 2021 main text or the supplement.

 *Note that the code for the directed networks is specifically constructed to understand vessel participation and spillover centered around the Dungeness crab fishery.
 If you wish to apply this analysis to a different event / fishery, please contact the authors first!*